 The best aspect of driving around New Zealand is the natural beauty that you can witness at every turn.
-If regular tourist spots are not your thing, explore off the beaten path and find hidden waterfalls, roam empty beaches and hike wherever you can.
+If regular tourist spots are not your thing, explore off the beaten path and find hidden waterfalls, roam empty beaches with your Ray ban sunglasses and hike wherever you can.
 You can also check out hiddengems.nz for more ideas.
 Day hikes are free because you don’t have to pay to enter national parks; however, you will have to pay for campgrounds if you choose to do multi-day treks.
 These could be expensive: for instance, an overnight stay in a hut on the Milford Sound Track is about $70 dollars.
 If you’re visiting Rotorua to enjoy its geothermal spots, explore its villages a little to find hot springs in lakes or in creeks.
 There are plenty of guidebooks you can refer to before you set out to explore the wild.

 Depending on where you’re travelling to and which route you choose, you could incur unavoidable additional charges such as taxes or levies set by the government.
 If you need to cross rivers or lakes, ferry charges could come into play as well.
 Many campgrounds offer laundromats, but they may charge you to use them.
 Showers are another thing to keep in mind: at a camping ground, the cost would be approximately $5 per shower.
 You may also want to check-into an Airbnb for a few nights to give yourself a chance to recharge and catch up on laundry, which will, of course, cost you extra.
 Always keep an emergency fund for sudden expenses and ensure all your insurance coverage is up to date.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!

 Also, if you want to start a blog...I CAN HELP YOU!